Melon & Prosciutto Caprese Salad is perfect for summer picnics, barbecues, and dinners al fresco on the patio enjoying the summer sun!

 The only thing I would caution against is using too much olive oil and balsamic vinegar.
 Too much of either can overpower this generally light summer recipe.
 Plus, if you make this ahead of time and it sits out for a while during a picnic or barbecue, the prosciutto and melon will get a little too soggy.

 I served this recently at a Bunco night.
-Since then, I have heard from at least two friends who have made this dish for other summer gatherings.
+Since then, I have heard from at least two friends who have made this melon and prosciutto salad for other summer gatherings.
 It’s a crowd pleasing dish, for sure!
 You can adjust the amount of ingredients easily to feed a small wedding party if you wanted to.

 - 1 cantaloupe seeded and either sliced into cubes or scooped out into cute little melon balls